-- Conduct hearings concerning such complaints", administer oaths and affirmations, issue process to compel the attendance of witnesses and the production of evidence, and require persons to testify and produce evidence by granting them immunity from prosecution or from penalty or forfeiture." - "issue a reprimand." - "recommend to the Court of Appeals the removal, censure, or other appropriate disciplining of a judge or, in an appropriate case, retirement."
+- "Conduct hearings concerning such complaints, administer oaths and affirmations, issue process to compel the attendance of witnesses and the production of evidence, and require persons to testify and produce evidence by granting them immunity from prosecution or from penalty or forfeiture." - "issue a reprimand." - "recommend to the Court of Appeals the removal, censure, or other appropriate disciplining of a judge or, in an appropriate case, retirement."

-Further, the Maryland Rules give the Commission the authority to dismiss complaints (with or without a warning), enter into private reprimand and deferred discipline agreements, and if the Commission "finds by clear and convincing evidence that the judge has a disability or has committed sanctionable conduct, it shall either issue a public reprimand for the sanctionable conduct or refer the matter to the Court of Appeals. . . " with the recommendation of the Commission as to the sanction to be imposed against the judge.
+Further, the Maryland Rules give the Commission the authority to dismiss complaints (with or without a warning), issue private reprimands, enter into deferred discipline agreements with judges, and if the Commission "finds by clear and convincing evidence that the judge has a disability or has committed sanctionable conduct, it shall either issue a public reprimand for the sanctionable conduct or refer the matter to the Court of Appeals. . . " with the recommendation of the Commission as to the sanction to be imposed against the judge.

-Effective July 1, 2007, pursuant to the adoption of new Maryland Rules by the Court of Appeals, the Commission has a "two-tier" structure.
+The Commission has a "two-tier" structure.
 Complaints against Maryland judges are investigated by the Commission's Investigative Counsel ("Investigative Counsel").
 The Commission's Judicial Inquiry Board ("Board") monitors and reviews the Investigative Counsel's reports and recommendations and submits its own reports and recommendations to the Commission Members.
-The Commission Members accept or reject the Board's recommendations and, in appropriate cases, hear and decide formal charges.
+The Commission Members accept or reject the Board's recommendations and take action consistent with the powers and authority granted to the Commission.

-The Commission Members consist of eleven persons: three representing judges, one representing the appellate courts, one representing the Circuit Courts, and one representing the District Court; three lawyers with each having at least seven years experience; and five members of the public, who are not active or retired judges, admitted to practice law in Maryland, or persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
-All Commission Members are appointed by the Governor, with the advice and consent of the State Senate, and reside in Maryland.
+The Commission Members consist of eleven persons: three representing judges, one representing the appellate courts, one representing the Circuit Courts, and one representing the District Court; three lawyers with each having at least seven years experience; and five members of the public, none of whom are active or retired judges, admitted to practice law in Maryland, or persons having a financial relationship with, or receive compensation from, a judge or lawyer licensed in Maryland.
+All Commission Members are appointed by the Governor, with the advice and consent of the State Senate, and are citizens and residents of Maryland.
 Membership is limited to two, four-year terms, or, if initially appointed to fill a vacancy, for no more than ten years.